icinganalysis/icinganalysis.github.io/content/NACA-TN-3338.md

 shown in Figure 22 below.
 It is not clear how this was done, as Langmuir and Blodgett did not provide beta curves.
-I speculate that the Langmuir and Blodgett Em and Theta_max values were used with an assumed cosine relationship as in NACA-TN-2904.
+I speculate that the Langmuir and Blodgett Em and Theta_max values were used with an assumed cosine relationship as in NACA-TN-2904 [^2].

 > ![Beta=pi/2*Em/Theta_m*cos(pi/2*Theta/Theta_m)](images/naca-tn-2904/beta_cos.png)

 ![Figure 22](images/naca-tn-3338/Figure22.png)

-The results from Figure 22 were set aside in favor of the NACA-TN-2904 results from Figure 21.
+The results from Figure 22 were set aside in favor of the NACA-TN-2904 method results from Figure 21.

 > The differences noted (between figs. 21 and 22) are again caused by the differences inherent in the